ga-wdi-boston/code-retreat/README.md

 The hardest part might be getting started.
 Decide what class you want to use to represent cells or tiles, write a spec that expects that class, and then write the class to make it pass.
 Then, start adding small features to your class test-first.

+For pairing exercises, try using one computer, and pass it between yourself and your pair.
+Work together and in sequence.
+You and pair should not be working in separate files at the same time.

 ## Bonus

 If you're looking for extra challenge or practice once you've completed the above, try pairing with someone using the following constraints: